christoofar/safexz/DEVLOG.md

 So, all options using Simple (single-threading) produce a good result.
 The multi-threading ones do not.
 Probably another signal that I need to pick up from `liblzma.so` to know that all the threads underneath in the innermost goroutine have completed.
 I'll be hunting around for some multithread examples in C to see if the calling pattern is different.

+*Eureka!* I found what was wrong with the multithreaded compress options.
+Turns out that I goofed and did not check `.avail_in` on the stream before pushing data.
+Apparently this issue doesn't turn up frequently enough for me to see it in single-threaded mode but it will come up in multi-threaded.   `.avail_in` tells you that there are bytes waiting to be drained into the memory area where lzma is working.
+You can try to fill up to `MAX_BUFFER_SIZE` but it's easier to wait for it to clear to zero in a cycle and on the next cycle it's likely for the drain to occur.
+If you just set all the bytes for the cycle then the bytes waiting to be drained will be destroyed.

 ## Apr 17 2024

 - Completed encoding pathway using `*<-chan` and `*chan<-` streaming paths to `liblzma.so`